nirs/pyev/trunk/pyev/doc_src/source/Loop.rst

     .. py:method:: now() -> float

-        Returns the current 'event loop time', which is the time the event loop received events and started processing them.
+        Returns the current "event loop time", which is the time the event loop received events and started processing them.
 This timestamp does not change as long as callbacks are being processed, and this is also the base time used for relative timers.
 You can treat it as the timestamp of